linode/docs/docs/guides/applications/social-networking/how-to-install-and-configure-hubzilla/index.md

 1. Assign a domain name for the Hubzilla hub and point it to the IP address of the server.
 For information on domain names and pointing a domain name to a Linode, see the [Linode DNS Manager guide](https://www.linode.com/docs/guides/dns-manager/).

 1. Enable email on the Linode server to allow Hubzilla to send out registration emails containing verification codes.
+Hubzilla requires a working mail server to authenticate new users.
+For more information on setting up a mail server, see our [guides on email](/docs/guides/email).

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.